ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 `robot_localization <http://docs.ros.org/en/noetic/api/robot_localization/html/index.html>`_ uses this projection system to transform GPS measurements in the WGS84 reference system to a cartesian system, which centered on the origin of the grid zone where the GPS is at.
 This is achieved through the `navsat_transform node <http://docs.ros.org/en/jade/api/robot_localization/html/navsat_transform_node.html>`_.
 This node complies with the ENU convention in `REP 103 <https://www.ros.org/reps/rep-0103.html>`_, meaning that the ``+x`` axis of the ``utm`` coordinate system faces east, the ``+y`` faces north and the ``+z`` axis points up.

-In this tutorial we assume the robot's GPS produces a really accurate and smooth estimation of the robot's position, however in the real world for standalone GPSs that's often not the case: you should expect accuracies of 1-2 meters under excellent conditions and up to 10 meters, and frequent jumps in the position as the GPS sensor picks up less or more satellites.
+In the real world GPS sensors can be noisy: With standalone GPSs you should expect accuracies of 1-2 meters under excellent conditions and up to 10 meters, and frequent jumps in the position as the GPS sensor picks up less or more satellites, which can degrade the quality of navigation significantly.
 Several positioning augmentation technologies exists to reduce the error of GPS measurements, one of the most common ones is called `RTK <https://en.wikipedia.org/wiki/Real-time_kinematic_positioning>`_ (Real Time Kinematic Positioning), which can bring the accuracy of receivers down to 1cm.
 If accuracy matters in your application this technology is highly recommended; though this requires the deployment of a second fixed GPS called base, most of the US and Europe are already covered with public free to use bases that you can connect to.
-You can read more about RTK and how to get started on `this tutorial <https://learn.sparkfun.com/tutorials/setting-up-a-rover-base-rtk-system>`_.
+You can read more about RTK and how to get started `here <https://learn.sparkfun.com/tutorials/setting-up-a-rover-base-rtk-system>`_.
+In this tutorial we assume the robot's GPS produces a really accurate and smooth estimation of the robot's position.

 Additionally, to fully describe a robot's localization we need to know its heading as well, however standalone GPS sensors do not provide orientation measurements, only position measurements.
 In this tutorial we will refer as absolute heading to a yaw measurement which is given w.r.t. a cardinal direction (e.g, the east), in contrast to relative heading, which is given w.r.t. the angle the robot is turned on or any other reference that cannot be directly mapped  to a cardinal direction.